-Temple Law School does not prescribe any fixed pre-law curriculum.
+Temple Law students come from many different educational and professional backgrounds.
+There is no one best path or fixed pre-law curriculum.
 Successful study of law is more often related to developed habits of disciplined work on challenging intellectual problems than to the knowledge of any special body of facts.
-The value of particular courses may vary with the undergraduate university, and students are advised to seek advice locally.

 This information is for applicants seeking admission as a beginning student.
 Applicants for transfer or visiting status should visit the Transfer/Visiting student page.